-Nonrecurring charges represent charges for purchased in-process research and development associated with the Company's acquisition of Softdesk, Inc. (\$55.1 million) and licensing of 3D/Eye technology (\$3.0 million) in fiscal year
+Nonrecurring charges in fiscal year 1998 also included charges for purchased in-process research and development associated with Autodesk's licensing of 3D/Eye technology (\$3.0 million) in fiscal year 1998 and Autodesk's acquisitions of Teleos Research (\$3.2 million) and Argus Technologies, Inc.

-1998 and acquisitions of Teleos Research (\$3.2 million) and Argus Technologies, Inc. (\$1.5 million) in fiscal year 1997.
-For additional information, see "Business Combinations" in Note 1 of the consolidated financial statements.
+(\$1.5 million) in fiscal year 1997.
+For additional information, see "Business Combinations" in Note 1 of the Autodesk Consolidated Financial Statements.

-As discussed in Note 4 to the consolidated financial statements, a \$25.5 million judgment was entered against Autodesk in fiscal year 1995 on a claim of trade secret misappropriation brought by Vermont Microsystems, Inc. ("VMI").
-The Company recorded this nonrecurring charge in the fourth quarter of fiscal year 1995.
-The Company appealed and a reduced judgment was entered against the Company in February 1998 in the amount of \$7.8 million.
-Because the case is still subject to post judgment motions and appeals, Autodesk has not reflected the reduction of damages in its consolidated financial statements.
+As discussed in Note 4 to the Autodesk Consolidated Financial Statements, a \$25.5 million judgment was entered against Autodesk in fiscal year 1995 on a claim of trade secret misappropriation brought by Vermont Microsystems, Inc. ("VMI").
+Autodesk recorded this nonrecurring charge in the fourth quarter of fiscal year 1995.
+Autodesk appealed and a reduced judgment was entered against Autodesk in February 1998 in the amount of \$7.8 million.
+Because the case is still subject to post-judgment motions and appeals, Autodesk has not reflected the reduction of damages in its consolidated financial statements.